kusha-b-k/Scala-programming/README.md

 # Scala Programming
+Learn scala in simple way

-##how to define  mutable variables in scala
+##How to define  mutable variables in scala

 #1.
 How to define integer   variables in Scala